 One in four Americans face stay-at-home orders as coronavirus spreads

-As of midday Saturday, 286 deaths and more than 22,000 cases had been reported.
+As of midday Saturday, 289 deaths and nearly 23,000 cases had been reported.
 Life will not return to normal any time soon, officials warned.

 "I don't believe it's going to be a matter of weeks.
 I believe it is going to be a matter of months," New York Governor Andrew Cuomo said at a news conference on Saturday.
 Federal authorities briefly stopped flights arriving at New York City-area airports after a trainee at an air traffic control center tested positive.